 - Wage pressure affects your entire salary structure, not just entry-level positions.

 The upward pressure on entry-level wages has the impact of pushing wages up throughout the wage and salary structure.
 I see this time and time again with the companies that I consult for.
 It may not seem fair, but it’s a real phenomenon.
 And if you are in an industry that is partially unionized, there is the added potential for a union-organizing campaign if you do not address the compression of wages, which results when you raise the entry-level wage.
+Where there is wage pressure like this, there is also the problem of job-hopping.
+It’s important to systematically address wage pressure by testing the competitiveness of the whole pay structure.

 - Productivity and quality is also impacted.